casbloem/vue-luxon/readme.md

 ##### Templates for localFormat

-You can also use one of the templates by just setting the `localFormat` to a string of the name of the template.
+You can also use one of the templates, just set the `localFormat` to a string of the name of the template.

-`short`

-`long`

-`hello`